Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/selecting.rst

 Options
 ^^^^^^^

-:menuselection:`Select --> Grouped` in *Object mode* uses the active object as a basis to select all others.
+:menuselection:`Select --> Grouped` in *Object Mode* uses the active object as a basis to select all others.

 Available options are: